-Marcus Comiter, Sebastian Gehrmann, Meena Jagadeesan, Yuliang Li, and Alexander Wei will each receive a $35,000 award for their final year of graduate studies.
+Julia Ebert, Anitha Gollamudi, Sophie Hilgard, Fritz Lekschas, and Bryan Wilder will each receive a $35,000 award for their final year of graduate studies.

-They are among 93 students who join past Siebel Scholars classes to form a professional network of more than 1,400 scholars, researchers, and entrepreneurs.
+They are among 92 students who join past Siebel Scholars to form a professional and personal network of more than 1,500 scholars, researchers, and entrepreneurs.
 Through the program, this group brings together diverse perspectives from business, science, and engineering to influence the technologies, policies, and economic and social decisions that shape the future.